 However, a holiday should still be just that – time to get away and have fun and ABTA Members are working hard to make it both a safe and enjoyable time throughout each step of the journey.

 There will be a range of considerations when planning a holiday.
 Speak to your ABTA Member travel company about your options – from destinations to types of holiday – and how your holiday might look different to previous years, so you’re aware of any changes before you book.
-If you are unsure what the current FCDO travel advice means for your planned holiday, your ABTA Member travel provider will be able to provide further support and guidance.
+You can find the current Foreign, Commonwealth & Development Office travel advice here, but if you’re unsure what this means for your planned holiday, your ABTA Member travel provider will be able to provide further support and guidance.